sarahmclo/slidles-puzzle/README.md

 <img src="docs/slidles_logo.webp" alt="logo" width="500">

 - **Favicon**
-Original creation designed in Adobe Illustrator this custom favicon stems from the designed logo which enhances recognition and improves user experience by providing a visual marker for the puzzle site.
+An original creation designed in Adobe Illustrator, this custom favicon stems from the logo which enhances recognition and improves user experience by providing a visual marker for the puzzle site.

 <img src="docs/slidles_icon.webp" alt="favicon" width="100">

 ### Main Content
 - **Timer**

 Tracks the time taken to solve each puzzle, adding an element of challenge.

 - **Moves**

 Counts the number of moves made, encouraging strategic thinking.

 - **Audio**

 Subtle tile sound effects and calming music enhance the interactive experience without being distracting and using off/on toggle for optimal UX.
 Fun win sound when puzzle is solved for optimum sense of accomplishment.

 - **Puzzle**

-The core feature, designed to be engaging and rewarding, with varying levels of difficulty.
+The core feature, designed to be engaging and rewarding.
 <img src="docs/features/puzzles.webp" alt="info modal" width="500">

 - **Buttons**

-A clear play button and hint Button allow for clear UX for navigating game.
+A clear play button and hint Button allow for clear UX in navigating game.

 - **Info Modal**
-Info modal is discreet but obvious and contains relevant info on how to play the game.
+Info modal is discreet but obvious and contains relevant info on how to play.

 <img src="docs/features/modal.webp" alt="info modal" width="500">

 - **Audio Modal**

-Introduced an audio modal, user can choose betwee, music, sfx, both or none, designed for UX best practices in mind.
+Audio modal introduced so user can choose between, music, sfx, both or none, designed for best UX practices in mind.
+Checkboxes styled in keeping with site.

 <img src="docs/features/audio-modal.webp" alt="audio modal" width="500">

 - **Hint Modal**

 Hint modal gives the user an extra boost on how to solve the puzzle.

 <img src="docs/features/hint.webp" alt="hint modal" width="500">

 - **Win Modal**

 Win modal alerts the user to the puzzle being completed.

 <img src="docs/features/win-modal.webp" alt="info modal" width="500">

 - **Theme**

-A description of the puzzle and sets the tone, with a view to changing the puzzle themes weekly.
+A description of the puzzle and sets the tone, with a view to updating the puzzle themes regularly.

 - **Confetti**

 Added a burst of confetti on solving the puzzle to optimise user experience and give sense of accomplishment.

 <img src="docs/features/confetti.webp" alt="confetti" width="500">

 ### Footer
 - **Social Networks**

 Contains essential social media links for further engagement.

 - **Contact Information**

 Displaying important info on how to contact creator, with links.

-- **404 Error Page**
+### 404 Error Page

 The 404 page is an error webpage displayed when a server cannot find the requested URL with simple customised design inkeeping with main site.

 <img src="docs/features/404-page.webp" alt="404 error page" width="500">